demisto/content/Packs/CortexXDR/Integrations/CortexXDRIR/README.md

 ---

-The **Cortex XDR - IR** integration allows security teams to automate and streamline incident response workflows by interacting directly with Cortex XDR.
+The **Palo Alto Networks Cortex XDR - Investigation and Response** integration allows security teams to automate and streamline incident response workflows by interacting directly with Cortex XDR.
 With this integration, users can investigate, respond to, and manage incidents efficiently within the Cortex XSOAR platform.
 Key capabilities include retrieving incidents, isolating endpoints, executing remediation actions, and fetching forensic data to enhance incident investigation and resolution.

 ## Use Cases